-Mr. Abduljabbar Salah, Acting Chief Executive Officer (from 1st December 2013 - Terminated on 13 July 2014)
+Mr. Abduljabbar Saleh, Acting Chief Executive Officer (Terminated on July 13, 2014)

 Mr. Saleh has an extensive experience over 30 years in Banking and Financial sector in Bahrain.
 His experience includes a position of Manager, with Bank of Bahrain &

 Kuwait (BBK), Assistant Vice President with Chase Manhattan Bank also he was an Executive Director with ABC Islamic Bank and finally he was Head of Structured Finance with Bahrain Islamic Bank, as he provides leadership and vision to the Bank.
 He joined Investors Bank in December 2013.